 A joint-stock corporation is the shareholder-based corporation as practiced today.
 Put another way, publicly and privately traded companies are all joint-stock corporations.

 In this format, ownership of the company is split into shares which can be bought and sold freely.
 The company is formally incorporated and exists as an entity separate from its shareholder owners.
 Profits do not automatically pass through to the owners, but can be distributed if the corporate leadership decides to do so.
 Absent wrongdoing, liabilities never pass through.

 When sources offer conflicting definitions of this concept, it is typically because they confuse the idea of a joint-stock company and a joint-stock corporation.

 The Bottom Line

 A joint-stock company is a corporate form that dates back to the 16th century.
 It is a form of company in which ownership and liability is divided up by shares, which can be freely bought and sold.
 It is the precursor to modern partnerships, LLCs and corporations.
 They continue to exist today to help people set up companies that need a broader base of investment than a small venture, but who also want to keep as much control over the company as possible.

 - However, you make your money, what really matters is what you do with it – in particular, how you invest it.
 One of the wisest moves you can make is working with a financial advisor.
-Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can help you find a financial professional in your area to help you make a good plan, invest wisely and spend well.
-If you’re ready, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - The stock market can be volatile.
 While it’s important to watch it for patterns, you can take hands-on measures to guard your finances.
 For example, an asset allocation calculator can help you create and maintain a diversified portfolio that will help buffer your portfolio as the market goes through bullish and bearish phases.